Jaya-veera-reddy/Image-colorization-using-DL/README.md

 ## Contact

-For any questions or comments, please contact Richard Zhang at `rich.zhang at eecs.berkeley.edu`.
+For any questions or comments, please contact Richard Zhang at `bingolla9@gmail.com`.